Henerator/algorithms/src/leetcode/Readme.md

 > two-pointers

+> dp

 ### Notes

-- use two pointers
+### Two pointers

 - move pointer with min or equal value forward summing water
 - keep current min wall value to calculate water on each step

+### Dynamic programming

+- calculate maxLeft for each cell
+  - [0, 0, 1, 1, 2, 3, 3]
+- calculate maxRught for each cell
+  - [3, 3, 3, 3, 2, 2, 0]
+- calculate `min(L, R)` for each cell
+- calculate `min(L, R) - heights[i]` for each cell

 ## [45.
 Jump Game II](https://leetcode.com/problems/jump-game-ii/description)